Personal profile

 • 2018 - 2022: Member of University Research Ethics Committee

-• 2016 - 2017: Research Associate in the Health Policy, Politics and Organisation (HiPPO) research group (now HOPE), exploring commissioning of health and social care services in England following the Health and Social Care Act 2012.
+• 2016 - 2017: Research Associate (Health Organisation, Policy and Economics group), exploring commissioning of health and social care services in England following the Health and Social Care Act 2012.

 • 2012 - 2016: PhD exploring the implementation of monitoring technologies in care homes for people with dementia.